FObersteiner/datetimemadness/README.md

 print(now) # prints the string representation of the datetime object
 # 2021-10-05 19:32:04.898003
 ```
-`now` is what you would see on your wall clock, although it probably doesn't show microseconds.
+`now` is what you would see on your "wall clock" (i.e. your computer's clock display), although it probably doesn't show microseconds.

 If you inspect closer,
 ```Python
 print(repr(now))
 # datetime.datetime(2021, 10, 5, 19, 32, 4, 898003)
 ```
-you see that the object has no time zone specified, it's just the time your operating system is configured to use.
+you see that it's just the time your operating system is configured to use, without saying anything about the time zone.
 The `datetime` object is said to be [naïve](https://docs.python.org/3/library/datetime.html#aware-and-naive-objects).
 Computers are ubiquitous all around the world, in many different time zones - so if you'd want something "universal", you can write
 ```Python
 from datetime import timezone